carstenartur/sandbox/README.md

 7) Iterator to functional loop converter

-See netbeans to see how it works
+See netbeans to learn how it works

 # Installation